GianlucaGuarini/allora/README.md

 ## "allora" meaning

-"allora" is the Italian word for `then`
+"allora" is the Italian :it: word for `then`